 REVI S3_1: RAN2 discuss if the following solution can be adopted for source configuration change, i.e. the DAPS handover command is an RRCReconfiguration message including a container which includes the RRCReconfiguration message for the target configuration.

-R2-2002041
+R2-2002041 Summary of DAPS UE capabilities for DAPS HO in AI 7.3.2.2.2 Intel discussion Rel-16 LTE_feMob-Core, NR_Mob_enh-Core

 Proposals in summary document: